Wedding Wire vs The Knot: Which One Actually Books Weddings for Your Venue?

 You can create a basic free listing on both platforms.
 It gets your name on the site, but your visibility is basically zero.
 To get seen, you need to pay for placement.
 That means monthly fees based on your category and region—often hundreds per month.

-And if you’re wondering: yes, free listings exist mostly to upsell you on the paid tiers.
+And if you’re wondering: yes, free listings exist, but most vendors find they have very limited visibility compared to paid tiers.

 2. Planning Tools for Couples